 In fact, you might even have covered this in some of our previous lessons.
 The real difference here is between the thickness of the lips.

-Back to our lesson, you’ll see the same guidelines for placing the mouth half way between the nose and the chin still apply.
+Going back to our lesson on drawing lips, you’ll see the same guidelines for placing the mouth half way between the nose and the chin still apply.

 However, with the female mouth, you can see the lips are thicker, which means the distance between the nose and the upper lip is smaller.